 - used for its energy (utilized).

-That’s because after burning (combustion) the methane is not released directly into the atmosphere.
+That's because after burning (combustion) the methane, (which is far more prone to cause atmospheric warming than the products of its combustion), is not released directly into the atmosphere.
 It is converted into carbon dioxide, and water.
-These are of no real harm, as in the case of landfill methane, it comes from an organic source with a short carbon cycle.
+These are of no real harm, as in the case of landfill methane, it is classed as being derived from an organic source with a short carbon cycle.

 The Potency of Landfill Gas to Warm Our Planet When Compared with Carbon Dioxide

-The benefit of the destruction, or utilization, of this landfill gas is that it prevents the raw methane in the gas from escaping into the atmosphere as a greenhouse gas.
+The benefit of the destruction, or utilization, of this landfill gas is that it prevents the methane in the gas from escaping into the atmosphere as a greenhouse gas.
+The resulting carbon dioxide is much less damaging, as a greenhouse gas (GHG) raising global temperatures.

 The term “landfill methane” is a term used to describe biogas, but we think it is deceiving.
 If used instead of the term “landfill gas” it implies that landfill gas is only methane.
 It isn't!